Ian Cross (RAF officer): 'Great Escape'

 Ian Cross was one of the prisoners recaptured relatively quickly by local patrols and were initially held locally.
 Nineteen recaptured officers were loaded into a lorry the following day and moved to Görlitz prison under Gestapo control.
 Here the numbers of recaptured officers grew until thirty-five were held there.
 The prisoners were threatened with death and interrogated harshly but not physically.

 On 30 March 1944 two of the survivors saw three large sedans with ten Gestapo agents collect six officers, Ian Cross, Mike Casey, George Wiley, Al Hake, Tom Leigh and John Pohe. they were not seen again, their cremation urn labels stated that they died on 31 March 1944 and had been cremated at Görlitz.

 He was one of the 50 escapers executed and murdered by the Gestapo.
-Originally cremated and buried at Sagan, he is now buried in part of the Poznan Old Garrison Cemetery. where his parents chose the inscription "Faithful unto death, To his God and Country" for his headstone.
+Originally cremated and buried at Żagań, he is now buried in part of the Poznań Old Garrison Cemetery. where his parents chose the inscription "Faithful unto death, To his God and Country" for his headstone.

 Post-war investigation found that a Gestapo agent named Lux led the squad who shot the group of six recaptured airmen beside the autobahn near Halbau on the instructions of a senior officer named Scharpwinkel.